 I’m frequently asked for healthy treat recipes.
-With Valentine’s Day around the corner, I figured that today was the perfect time to share an idea.
+With Valentine’s Day around the corner, I figured that today was the perfect time to share an idea for a healthy (and delicious) chocolate fruit and nut bark.

 Like many of the food ideas that I share, this is more of a technique than a recipe.
 Pick and choose the dried fruit and nuts that you want to use.
 Add more or less chocolate.
 Once you get the hang of this you’ll wonder why you’ve been eating cheap chocolate bars!